PSDI-UK/psdi-data-conversion/README.md

 python -m flask --app psdi_data_conversion/app.py run
 ```

 If desired, you can modify the environmental variables set in this script to modify the operation - see the comments on each for details.

+### Running the App

-Running this script will start the server.
+Run the `run_local.sh` script to start the server.
 You can then access the website by going to <http://127.0.0.1:5000> in a browser (this will also be printed in the terminal, and you can CTRL+click it there to open it in your default browser).

-The database can only be accessed from the University of Southampton or when using Global Connect.
-The current IP address must be added to the database's firewall rules on the Azure site.
+Guidance for using the app is given on each page of it.

 In case of problems when using Chrome, try opening Chrome from the command line:
 open -a "Google Chrome.app" --args --allow-file-access-from-files